keboola/connection-docs/orchestrator/design/index.md

 this is a perfect solution, but it can be improved.

 There is a `Subsidiary Verification` transformation which checks for consistency errors between two otherwise disconnected information systems (Main IS and Subsidiary IS).
-Let's say that this produces some tables in the Subsidiary IS with errors which has to be corrected manually.
+Let's say that this produces some tables in the Subsidiary IS with errors which have to be corrected manually.
 If this table is loaded once a day, the inconsistencies are fixed in the next day load.
 So you would be stuck with incorrect data for a whole day.